sulu/sulu-docs/book/introduction/content-architecture.rst

 ----

 As already heard in :doc:`backend-template` pages are configured in templates.
-They are created in webspaces and represent an entry in a certain menue.
+They are created in webspaces and represent an entry in a certain menu.
 These pages are contained within your webspace.
 Once you got your :doc:`../getting-started/setup` right, you could easily explore the Sulu default structure in the backend.